stellar/awesome-stellar/README.md

 - [Keybase](https://keybase.io/blog/keybase-stellar-launch) - Keybase is an encrypted communication app with a built-in Stellar wallet available on most mobile and desktop devices.

+- [Lobstr](https://lobstr.co/) - Lobstr is a custodial wallet with 2FA key recovery.
+This wallet allows you to store any Stellar-based asset and perform trades on the Stellar decentralized exchange.

 - [Solar Wallet](https://solarwallet.io/) - Solar Wallet is an easy to-use wallet with multi-signature transactions.
 Available on most mobile and desktop devices.
 Allows users to withdraw stablecoins directly to their bank account.

-- [Lobstr](https://lobstr.co/) - Lobstr is a custodial wallet with 2FA key recovery.
-This wallet allows you to store any Stellar-based asset and perform trades on the Stellar decentralized exchange.

-- [Litemint](https://litemint.com/) - Litemint is an [open source](https://github.com/litemint/litemint), non-custodial wallet allowing you to store any Stellar asset and trade on the SDEX.
-It also offers an app and game ecosystem powered by decentralized cross-currency purchases through Stellar path payments.

 - [Tangem](https://tangem.com/) - An NFC card wallet that supports Stellar assets.